flowscripter/dynamic-cli-framework/README.md

 BEFORE they are installed.

 When using `launcher.ts` runtime validation of all commands and services can be forced by defining the `CLI_VALIDATE_ALL` environment variable.
-Permission will need to be granted to the CLI to access the environment using `--allow-env`.
+(Permission will need to be granted to the CLI to access the environment to look for this environment variable i.e. `--allow-env`.)

 Command validation includes: